 The implications of this biodiversity privatization are nuanced.
 Often, we are still left with costly seed that may be beyond the reach of low-income farmers.
 In certain economically precarious contexts, this cost is associated with the perturbing phenomena of farmer suicides.
 This protectionist institution may not be the same one that Vavilov and his associates died for.

-Tara Conway is an M.S. student in Crop and Soil Sciences, where she is working towards the development of a perennial grain sorghum.
+Tara Conway Tara Conway is an M.S. student in Crop and Soil Sciences, where she is working towards the development of a perennial grain sorghum.
 She is originally from Chicago, IL.
 Her work experience spans from capuchin monkeys to soap formulating.
-You can reach her at email@example.com, where she would like to know which bulldog statue in town is your favorite.
+You can reach her at firstname.lastname@example.org, where she would like to know which bulldog statue in town is your favorite.
 Hers is the Georgia Power one due to its peculiar boots.
+More from Tara Conway.